aklivity/streampay-demo/README.md

 * [Docker](https://www.docker.com/)

-## RedPanda
+## Redpanda
-RedPanda will server both as event streaming source and database table to store information about users, transactions, and stats.
+Redpanda servers both as event streaming source and database table to store information about users, transactions, and stats.
 Following topics will be created:
-- `commands` - This topics get populated by Zilla API Gateway for the event processing service to process commands such as `PayCommand`, `RequestCommand`.
+- `commands` - This topics get populated by Zilla API Gateway and responsible for processing commands such as `PayCommand`, `RequestCommand`.
 - `replies` - HTTP response for processed command should be posted to this topic for correlated response.
 - `transactions` - Stores information about about each transaction between users.